 4(a) Executive Steering Committee (ESC): Each Party to this MOA will assign an executive-leadership-level representative to participate on the ESC for the duration the term of this MOA.
 Members of the ESC will provide both program and project leadership, address issues affecting Project progress, and identify and strategize resolution of evolving issues or conditions.
 The ESC will meet on an as-needed basis.

 4(b) A Project Management Team (PMT): A PMT shall be established.
 Each Party will identify a Project Manager and representatives to participate on the PMT, and any technical teams and subgroups.
-Meetings will be held as needed and only if necessary beyond the responsibilities of the Project Development Team (Article 4(c)) and used to track the status of the Preconstruction activities, coordinate reviews of documents, share both Parties’ perspectives on various topics, prepare briefings for the ESC, and any other items the Parties wish to discuss related to the Project.
+Meetings will be held as needed and only if necessary beyond the responsibilities of the Project Development Team (Article 4(c)) and used to track the status of the Preconstruction Activities, coordinate reviews of documents, share both Parties’ perspectives on various topics, prepare briefings for the ESC, and any other items the Parties wish to discuss related to the Project.
 The PMT shall, on a quarterly basis, share an accounting of the actual expenses incurred by each Party under this MOA in accordance with Article 5 of this MOA.

 4(c) Project Development Team (PDT): A PDT shall be established to provide day-to-day oversight and review of work products.
 Each Party will identify representatives to participate on the PDT.
 The PDT is expected to meet as needed to maintain the progress of the Project.